rcmohanraj/JavaExecutorFramework/README.md

 ```

 **2) CompletableFuture.supplyAsync:**
-==> will accept Supplier Interface and an optional Executor for running under a specific thread pool.
+This method will accept Supplier Interface and an optional Executor for running under a specific thread pool.
 If the Executor is provided it will use the common thread pool.
 This will return CompletableFuture<AnyType>.

 ```
 private static void callSupplyAsync() {